otjrocks/Breakout/README.md

 I really enjoyed this first assignment, because it allowed me to practice effective code design, while learning JavaFX and creating a cool variant of breakout.
 I was surprised how quickly my original methods grew and the immense benefits of refactoring code when I needed to create new features or update old versions of my code.
-This assignment took me longer than I expected, however a fair amount of the time I spent was devoted to additional features that I found interesting, so I was not upset with the amount of time I had to spend to complete the assignment.
+This assignment took me longer than I expected, however a fair amount of the time I spent was devoted to additional features that I found interesting, so I was not upset with the amount of time I had to spend.